 Angel Landings system provides a structural design that is easy to assemble and requires minimal leg work to build.
-We took a trailer chassis from a reputable manufacturer and reinforced it to handle addition vertical load.
+We took a trailer chassis from a reputable manufacturer and reinforced it to handle addition vertical loads.
 To create the super structure we added a moment frame to a trailer chassis.
 By now you must be asking why would I build on top of the chassis?
 It is quite simple why, first it qualifies for US Federal HUD approval vs local state city level.
 Second it makes it easy to assemble the super structure off-site and ship it on wheels.
-Since wheels are attached directly to the structure then in most cases crane is not required to place it on site.
+Since wheels are attached directly to the structure then crane is not required to put it in place during installation.
 Chassis with superstructure simplifies the construction logistic and cost associated with it.

-The chassis is built with a tongue hitch so that one can easily ship it using a tractor trailer truck.
-Additional axial may be required either for incomplete or complete unit to carry additional load.
-Each axial can carry around 6000LB of weight.
+The chassis is built with a tongue hitch so that one can easily shipped by using a tractor trailer truck.

-Please note to qualify for federal approval there are federal agency inspection requirements and are handle by DAPIA (manufactured housing and HUD).
+To qualify for federal approval must use DAPIA (manufactured housing and HUD) a federal inspection agency.
 If the state jurisdiction prohibits use of Federal code, then one needs to file and inspection under local state modular building code or IBC.

-Please note a builder needs to verify with a local engineer if the structural calculation meets local wind and seismic requirements and some cases soil conditions.
+A local builder should verify with a local engineer to see if structural calculation meet the minimum load requirements for local wind, seismic, and soil strength.
 Also, to file under federal agency DAPIA one needs signed and sealed drawing from a registerer engineer in the USA.
 Angel Landings can provide these drawings from our structural engineers for a fee.

 Additional metal accessories are: